3rd-planet/vscode-larapint/README.md

 ext install msamgan.laravel-pint-vscode
 ```

-or you can also install by searching "pint" in vscode extensions and selecting "Laravel Pint Formatter" from "Mohammed Samgan khan"
+or you can also install by searching `pint` in VSCode extensions and selecting `Laravel Pint Formatter` from `Mohammed Samgan khan`

 ## Usage